Ontario's Election will take place on June 2, 2022

-Ontario is planning Highway 413, a redundant and unnecessary mega highway that would pave over farm, forests, wetlands and a portion of the Greenbelt and cost taxpayers billions.
-It will also add over 17 million tonnes of greenhouse gas emissions by 2050 when cutting emissions is more urgent than ever.
+- Climate change: It will add over 17 million tonnes of greenhouse gas emissions by 2050 - resulting in $1.4 billion in damages from pollution - when cutting emissions is more urgent than ever.

-- Highway 413 would be 59 km long and would pave over 400 acres of the Greenbelt and over 2,000 acres of Class 1 and Class 2 farmland - among Ontario's most productive farmland.
+- Farmland and biodiversity loss: Highway 413 would be 59 km long and would pave over 400 acres of the Greenbelt and over 2,000 acres of Class 1 and Class 2 farmland - among Ontario's most productive farmland.

-- Building new highways usually does nothing to relieve congestion over time.
-In fact, an expert panel study found Highway 413 would only save drivers 30-60 seconds per trip.
+- It won't solve traffic congestion: Building new highways usually does nothing to relieve congestion over time.
+An expert panel study found Highway 413 would only save drivers in the region 30-60 seconds per trip

-- Highway 413 could destroy important archaeological sites as the project passes through land that has long been inhabited by the Huron-Wendat.
+- Heritage and Indigenous land: Highway 413 could destroy important archaeological sites as the project passes through land that has long been inhabited by the Huron-Wendat.

 - Examine the feasibility of truck priority on Highway 407

-- Continued monitoring and modelling as transportation technologies and transportation patterns evolve
+- Continue monitoring and modelling as transportation technologies and transportation patterns evolve